 It can feel lonely—all the meal planning, rushing and worrying—but I’m not alone.
 Pan out to my circle of lady friends, my colleagues and the 2,200-plus moms in the three Facebook parents’ groups I belong to, and you’ll find many frustrated, furious women out there.
 To be clear, I’m looking at this through the lens of a middle-class, heterosexual couple, in which the division of chores and parenting often seems to revert to 1950s-style stereotypes as if by default.
 (Same-sex couples don’t generally experience the same gendered expectations—research shows they’re better at communicating and negotiating, and more likely to divide chores based on preference and ability.)

 We chose smart, sensitive, empathetic partners and rewarding careers.
 But once kids arrive, we find ourselves surprised by how bogged down we feel, doing way too much with too little support.
 Are our expectations outsize?
 Did our rosy dream of equality really involve near-daily loads of laundry and waking up before dawn to snag a spot in Toddler Swim?
 We are ragged with exhaustion.
 Our resentment simmers just below the surface.
 Why, even with our lovely partners, are we so pissed off?

 You probably don’t need stats to confirm what you already feel—harried, stressed and sweaty—but there are numbers to prove it.
 Parents are doing more than ever.
 Since 1965, mothers have almost tripled the amount of paid work (their jobs) they do, as the time they spend on chores and child care has dropped, while fathers have more than doubled the amount of time spent on housework (from four hours a week to almost 10) and tripled the time they spend with their kids.

-The dirt on who
+The dirt on who does what

 Data from the Pew Research Center shows that while fathers are spending a lot more time doing housework and child care, mothers are still doing almost double the amount.